ika-rwth-aachen/robotkube/use-cases/pose-point-cloud-db-recording/README.md

 ## Use Case Description

 The use case involves fifteen connected vehicles, two of which are equipped with a lidar sensor.
 All vehicles send their poses to a cloud.
-When the lidar-equipped vehicles are near each other, the deployment of additional applications in the Kubernetes cluster is automatically triggered such that the two lidar-equipped vehicles start to additionally transmit their lidar point clouds to the cloud where they are stored in a database, along with the corresponding poses, e.g., allowing [collective learning](https://doi.org/10.1007/s38314-022-1405-9).
+When the lidar-equipped vehicles are near each other, the deployment of additional applications in the Kubernetes cluster is automatically triggered such that the two lidar-equipped vehicles start to additionally transmit their lidar point clouds to the cloud where they are stored in a database, along with the corresponding poses, allowing, e.g., [collective learning](https://doi.org/10.1007/s38314-022-1405-9).

 <p align="center">
   <img src="assets/robotkube_teaser.gif" alt="The video shows a section of the data upon which the use case is built.
 Poses of vehicles with no lidar sensor are visualized as green arrows.
 Poses of lidar-equipped vehicles are visualized as red arrows.
 The point clouds can be seen in blue and orange.
 The playback is sped up eightfold." width="100%">